bgiambe/NM/README.md

 # NM
-Routine used for the normal mode decomposition analysis in Giambenedetti et al., 2023 [1].
+Matlab routine used for the normal mode decomposition analysis in Giambenedetti et al., 2023 [1].
 The code performs a normal mode decomposition on the assumption of Quasi-Geostrophic (Q-G) dynamics on the vertical profiles of buoyancy frequency (N^2), calculated directly from in-situ CTD data.
 This is a reworking of a code originally created by Rogério Chumbinho (Last modified October 1994) [2], passed by Vincenzo Artale and Salvatore Marullo [3].
 Modal shapes depend strongly on the amount of filtering applied to the profile.
 Best performances were obtained using a Savinsky-Golay filter of order 1 and frame length 15.

 Dependencies: